jkkiimm/Audio-Edit-App/songs/README.md

-Folder contains songs that are downloaded based on user.
+This folder contains songs that are downloaded onto the server based what user that is logged in.